Research in the Department of Dermatology

 Dr. Jessica Kaffenberger’s interests include psoriasis, atopic dermatitis, alopecia areata, and other complex conditions in need of alternative treatment options for refractory disease.
 She is actively participating in numerous clinical trials as well as registries to observe the long-term safety and efficacy of currently approved medications.
 She is also interested in research involving bridging the gender gap in dermatology.

 Dr. Abraham Korman’s research focuses on skin diseases that occur in hospitalized patients.
 In particular, he is leading several studies on improving the ability to diagnose DRESS syndrome, including several incorporating the use of augmented intelligence in clinical practice.
-He also focuses his research efforts on connective tissue diseases and is leading a study to characterize the single cell RNA profile of patients with scleroderma (funded internally through a Center for Clinical and Translational Science voucher).
+He also focuses his research efforts on connective tissue diseases and is leading a study to characterize the single cell RNA profile of patients with scleroderma (funded internally through a Center for Clinical and Translational Science Institute voucher).

 Dr. Desmond Shipp is the Director of Cosmetic Dermatology for the Department of Dermatology.
 His current research focuses on understanding why skin-of-color patients are less likely to receive cosmetic dermatological procedures.
 Dr. Shipp has been awarded a Patient Care Innovation Award grant to remove tattoos in post-radiation and post-incarcerated patients.